-Depending on your facility’s interactions with hazardous waste, you might even need a contingency plan for your facility as well as for hazardous waste transport.
-A spill or accident while transporting hazardous waste can pose a number of different issues than an on-site incident, and the contingency plans need to reflect those differences.
+Your facility is also responsible for properly describing and labeling any hazardous materials that leave your site through a hazardous waste transportation and disposal company.
+A spill or accident while transporting hazardous waste can pose a number of different issues than an on-site incident, and the contingency plan needs to reflect those differences.

-Even today, this is one step that many companies simply overlook or choose to skip, but that's dangerous for two big reasons: it puts people and the environment at risk in the event of an accident, and it opens up your company to regulatory fines (at the state and federal levels).
+Creating or having a current hazardous waste emergency contingency plan in place is a step that some companies overlook or choose to skip, but that's risky for two big reasons: it puts people and the environment at risk in the event of an accident, and it opens up your company to regulatory fines (at the state and federal levels).

 Some manufacturers incorrectly believe they are exempt from this policy because they simply don't create a lot of hazardous waste.
 However, that is not the case!
 Even if you're not a large quantity generator, you must create this plan and distribute it to the proper authorities.
 A contingency plan is for any company that produces hazardous materials.

-For more information about why a contingency plan matters to your manufacturing facility, please feel free to reach out to a representative of MCF Environmental Services, an Atlanta waste management company.
+For more information about hazardous waste contingency planning matters for your manufacturing or healthcare facility, contact a representative of MCF Environmental Services.